Fun & Easy Thanksgiving Crafts for Kids (All Age Options)

 Hand & Footprint Turkey Thanksgiving Craft

-After that clean up then move on to the feet.
-Lather your child’s foot with brown paint and toes with orange paint and press their foot against the paper.
-Set aside footprint to dry.
+After that, clean up, then move on to the feet.
+Lather your child’s foot with brown paint and their toes with orange paint, and press their foot against the paper.
+Set aside your footprint to dry.

 Simply glue the handprints to the back of the footprint.
-Either keep it as is or glue to another piece of paper having your kiddos sign their name.
+Either keep it as is or glue it to another piece of paper and have your kiddos sign their names.

 Another fun idea is to make just one turkey for the entire family.
-Using each family members hand to make the turkeys feathers!
-Whatever you decide to do you just created an adorable craft to hang up for Thanksgiving or to give to someone you all love.
+Use each family member’s hand to make the turkey feathers!
+Whatever you decide to do, you just create an adorable craft to hang up for Thanksgiving or to give to someone you all love.

 Thankful for Family Thanksgiving Craft